SurferAdmin/freqstart/README.md

 ## Roadmap

 See the [open issues](https://github.com/berndhofer/freqstart/issues) for a full list of proposed features (and known issues).

+### Changelog

+`v2.0.1`
+* Fast permission fix for user_data folder
+* Removed nginx unblock function
+* Fixed sudoers

+`v2.0.0`
+* Implemented rootless docker setup routine
+* Overhauled user routine incl usage of machinectl for login so set env variable correctly
+* Removed port exposure from docker services as a requirement for FreqUI access
+* Removed port validation from docker project function as this is not a requirement anymore
+* Removed docker image backup logic because of overhead and security concerns
+* Fixed some permission and shellcheck errors (Thanks: tomjrtsmith)
+* Fixed package installation routine for minimal images (Thanks: lsiem)

 <p align="right">(<a href="#top">back to top</a>)</p>